 The Mayor of Solihull councillor Flo Nash and her consort Alan Nash unveiled the commemorative plaque at the newly refurbished Thomas Bragg & Sons Funeral Directors in Shirley, which has been serving the community for 150 years.

-Funeral director Victoria Fallon and her team were joined by reverend Paul Day, who formally re-dedicated the Solihull funeral home along with reverend Gerardo Fabrizio and civil celebrant Suzi Lauder, who sang with funeral arranger Kayleigh Hughes.
+Funeral director Victoria Fallon and her team were joined by reverend Paul Day, who formally re-dedicated the Solihull funeral home along with Father Gerardo Fabrizio and civil celebrant Suzi Lauder, who sang with funeral arranger Kayleigh Hughes.

 The branch has been completely revamped, providing a place of comfort and calm for families needing their help.
-Members of the local community enjoyed refreshments including a cake baked by Fallon.
+Members of the local community enjoyed refreshments including a cake baked by Victoria Fallon.
 The service concluded with the release of two doves and prayers in memory of those who have died.